What Makes Replacement Windows Energy-Efficient?

 Modern replacement windows are manufactured to seal out air and water infiltration.
 Highly efficient double hung windows are designed so that sashes close snugly into pocket headers and sills, and the sashes interlock with one another at the meeting rail.
 The vinyl sashes in an efficient window will have rubber seals and weather strips that are designed to further seal the units.

-In Kansas City replacement windows is an easy decision with Zen Windows.
-Call Dan today for a 5 minute quote and timely quality window installations.
+In Kansas City, replacement windows is an easy decision with Zen Windows.
+Call our team today at (913) 359-6177 or contact us online for a five minute quote and timely quality window installations.